hamlet-io/docs/docs/in-depth/contribute/structure/data_types/setting.md

 :::

 * the Setting input-data type defines the global variable `settingsObject` and its getter/setter macros
-* This input-data type implements a mechanism for Hamlet users to define scoped configuration that is specific to their needs within their solution
+* This input-data type implements a mechanism for hamlet users to define scoped configuration that is specific to their needs within their solution
-  * The settings are then compiled into a fixed data structure within Hamlet where the engine and plugin providers can expect to find it
+  * The settings are then compiled into a fixed data structure within hamlet where the engine and plugin providers can expect to find it

 ## Settings.json